Board Meetings

 Patron Input (public comment)

 Patron input is accepted at all regularly scheduled Board of Education meetings.
 This takes place during the patron input time on the agenda and announced by the board president.
 Individuals will be asked to state their name and address, and to limit comments to a specific period of time.
 Complaints about individuals and other matters not suitable for a public forum will be referred to appropriate personnel and not heard at a board meeting.
 Patrons may also contact board members outside of regular meetings in order to share their thoughts and concerns.
-Note: regularly scheduled meetings of the Board of Education are livestreamed as a convenience for stakeholders.
-Public comments will not be included in the livestream but will be reflected in the official record of the meeting.

 Who can speak?